rainingmaster/lua-shdict-nginx-module/README.md

 Flushes out the expired items in the dictionary, up to the maximal number specified by the optional `max_count` argument.
 When the `max_count` argument is given `0` or not given at all, then it means unlimited.
 Returns the number of items that have actually been flushed.

 Unlike the [flush_all](#flush_all) method, this method actually free up the memory used by the expired items.

-This feature was first introduced in the `v0.6.3` release.

 See also [flush_all](#flush_all) and [dict](#).